What Amazon can do to further stamp out counterfeit sellers?

 “We continue to see regular cases of merchants having their accounts suspended because of vengeful and inaccurate counterfeit complaints from rivals, while Amazon’s algorithms have also seen products incorrectly withdrawn for price gouging during the current worldwide pandemic.
 Those are two absolutely crucial areas for Amazon Sellers.

 “The introduction of video screening for new Sellers is definitely welcome, but I would also like to see Amazon validate business numbers through automated calls and introduce the kind of system Google uses requiring proof of physical address by sending direct mail with a code that needs to be verified within 30 days.

 “The fact that US Sellers still don’t have to publish their address and business details to their page- as in most other international markets - looks to be a straight forward measure that would immediately have an impact.

 “None of these on their own are likely to eradicate counterfeiting and fraudulent activities, but put together, they would create hurdles that could deter many.

 “For a company the size of Amazon, and with what is at stake for its many honourable Sellers, it doesn’t seem like too much to ask.”

-If you have found yourself suspended while selling on Amazon, contact Thompson and Holt for a free LiveChat to get your Amazon Seller business back online as quickly as possible.
+If you have found yourself suspended while selling on Amazon, contact Thompson and Holt who offer an Amazon appeal service for a free LiveChat to get your Amazon Seller business back online as quickly as possible.